helenmurugan/Future-Fuels/README.md

     * These pages are valuable to users as they introduce new information in an intuitive and understandable way.
     * They consist of four sections
         * A heading with a statistic to grab the users attention.
-        * An image.
+        * An image of the alternative fuel being used in a vehicle.
         * A short description of the technology.
-        * Lists of pros and cons, these are particularly valuable to the user as they describe when the technology can and can't be used in each case.
+        * Lists of pros and cons, which are particularly valuable in helping the user understand whether that fuel is right for them.

 * ### Contact Us Page
-    * The Contact Us page consists of a heading which encourages the user to fill in a form to receive back a free discovery call.
+    * The Contact Us page consists of a heading which encourages the user to fill in a form to receive a free discovery call.
     * The form consists of input fields for first name, last name, email address, organisation, a message and a submit button.
     * This page is valuable to users as it provides a way to contact Future Fuels.